 Unveil the mysteries of one of the most alluring cultural enclaves in New York City

-A Tight Knit Fabric of a Community
+A Tight Knit Community

 Immerse yourself in this 90 minute walking tour that will pull the curtain back and give you a glimpse into the magic that makes this neighborhood so unique.
 In partnership with Two Bridges Neighborhood Council and the Chinatown Little Italy Historic District Association, We now has exclusive access to places in this community that are normally off-limits to the public.
 We tour the southern portion of the Historic District from Canal Street to Kimlau Square; the infamous Doyers Street ‘aka’ the bloody angle, Confucius Plaza, a Taoist Temple and we’ll see the largest Buddhist statue in NYC.
-The grand finale in a peek inside the CCBA.
-Chinese Consolidated Benevolent Assoc.
+The grand finale in a peek inside the CCBA (Chinese Consolidated Benevolent Association)

 A Living Tapestry of Culture